About Mass Audubon

-- Have 4+ weeks experience working with middle school and high school aged children (including, but not limited to: babysitting: volunteer or otherwise, and experience with younger siblings)
+- Have at least one years’ experience working with middle school and high school aged children (including, but not limited to: babysitting: volunteer or otherwise, and experience with younger siblings)

 - Must hold current First Aid and CPR certifications OR be willing to obtain them before the start of the summer

 - Provide documented proof of immunity or vaccination record as mandated by MA DPH; complete camp health form and waiver